-Thanks for your interest in the FASTER program sponsored by Buckeye Firearms Foundation.
+Thanks for your interest in the FASTER program sponsored by Buckeye Firearms Foundation a 501(c)(3) public charity.
 If you wish to be considered for this training, please read the following and complete the questionnaire below.

 About the program: